romellem/advent-of-code/2018/17/PLAN.md

 ```
-Let `drips` be an array of objects, tracking:
+Let `drips` be a Set of Points, tracking:
  - x
  - y
 init'd with a drip at 500,0